 Getting outdoors is always the perfect solution to burning some of that kid energy.
 Bring your painted rocks or decorated cards along to distribute in your neighborhood.
 You can also make a game out of it and ask the kids to find ten things they are thankful for on their walk, for example, trees that provide shade.

 On your walk look for fallen pinecones to collect and transform into a fun craft.
 All you need is some colorful feathers, pipe cleaners, and googly eyes.
 Have the kids glue the items on to create a festive Turkey Day decoration.

 Preparing for a feast is a great learning opportunity to discuss where food comes from and how it grows.
 Weather permitting, have the kids plant a seed that will grow into something edible, like snow peas.
 If you’re short on outdoor space or the climate is too cold, you can always start an indoor herb plant.

-Turn family game night into a Turkey Tournament!
+Turn family game night into a Turkey Tournament of Thanksgiving games!
 Have each family member pick their favorite board game and take turns playing each one.
 You can keep score of who wins which game and see who the tournament champion is at the end of the night.

 Thanksgiving is always a great time for reflection and thinking about meaningful things in our lives.
 Have the kids decorate a shoebox or small container and then have each family member contribute something meaningful to the box—for example, a list of their favorite books or a drawing of their favorite activity.
 Seal the box up and put it away until next Thanksgiving.
-You’ll keep the whole family entertained this holiday and next year!
+This is a wonderful way keep the whole family entertained this holiday and next year!